kilipan/nasin-toki/README.md

 [^objects-in-phrases]: While this is universally true for direct objects (marked with `e`), some people do use indirect, prepositional objects in phrases.
   I personally avoid such constructions, since I dislike a few things about them.
   (1) Their usage makes it hard to use prepositions in their content-word versions in phrases.
-  (2) They can often be expressed by removing the preposition (if a single word is floowing it) or replacing the preposition with `pi` (if multiple words are following).
+  (2) They can often be expressed by removing the preposition (if a single word is following it) or replacing the preposition with `pi` (if multiple words are following).
   (3) They, like all other kinds of objects, lead to recursions that I do not consider *pona.*